Individual and Time Effects in Nonlinear Panel Models with Large N, T: Asymptotic Theory for Bias Corrections

 In nonlinear models we are often interested in APEs, in addition to model parameters.
 These effects are averages of the data, parameters and unobserved effects; see expression \eqref{eq: meffs}.
 For the panel models of Assumption \ref{ass:PanelA1} we specify the partial effects as $\Delta(X_{it}, \beta, \alpha_i, \gamma_t) = \Delta_{it}(\beta, \pi_{it})$.
 The restriction that the partial effects depend on $\alpha_i$ and $\gamma_t$ through $\pi_{it}$ is natural in our panel models since

 and the partial effects are usually defined as differences or derivatives of this conditional expectation with respect to the components of $X_{it}$.
-For example, the partial effects for the probit and Poisson models described in Section \ref{sec:model} satisfy this restriction.
+For example, the partial effects for the binary response and Poisson models described in Section \ref{sec:model} satisfy this restriction.